babcockt18/qosf-screener/README.md

-# Find Numbers Less Than k using Grover's Algorithm
+### QOSF Screening Task: Find Numbers Less Than k using Grover's Algorithm

 This repository contains an implementation of a quantum algorithm to find numbers less than `k` within a list of integers using Grover's search algorithm and the PennyLane library.